 Costa Rica FAQs

 Costa Rica’s official currency is the Colón.
 The exchange rate averages between 590 – 610 colones to the dollar.
 However, US dollars are generally accepted in all areas save for some smaller pueblos.
 If you do spend US dollars, keep in mind that you will receive your change in colones.
 It is recommended that you bring denominations of $20 or less as higher denominations are often not accepted in local shops and markets.
-It is not recommended to change money at the airport.
+You do not need to change money at the airport.
+It is recommended to bring $100-300 to pay for any food/snacks, beverages, massage, excursions not included in the retreat, souvenirs, surfing lessons, tipping the taxi driver, tipping the staff, etc. There are also ATM’s nearby if you need more cash.

 Helpful Apps